HainanZhao/hainanzhao.github.io/README.md

 # Debugi - Developer Utilities

-This is an Angular application providing a collection of common utility tools for developers.
+This is utils application providing a collection of common utility tools for developers.
 It is hosted on GitHub Pages.

 ## Utilities Included